 H. Monitoring mood (gathering regular insights)

-It’s critical to know the overall mood of your employees, especially during the COVID-19 crisis.
+It’s critical to know the overall mood of your employees, especially during the long periods of remote work, or long-term sickness.
 Only by keeping a pulse on the organization can you proactively address emerging issues and queries, correct misunderstandings, and adapt your strategy.
 An employee self-service software will help you conduct regular pulse surveys and collect data on your workforce’s health (both physical and mental), mood, and morale.

 I. Measuring the impact (see the result of your strategy)